 Sin is before all else an offence against God.
 A rupture of communion with him.
 At the same time it damages communion with the Church.
 For this reason conversion entails both God’s forgiveness and reconciliation with the Church, which are expressed and accomplished liturgically by the Sacrament of Penance and Reconciliation.

-During the seasons of Advent and Lent we have Penitential Mass at either St Teresa’s or St Vincent’s which several priests are present to hear Confessions: details are in the Newsletter.
+During the seasons of Advent and Lent we have Penitential Mass at either St Teresa’s or St Vincent’s which several priests are present to hear Confessions: details will be in the Parish Newsletter.

 Confessions can also be heard by appointment.
 Please contact Fr James or phone him on 0117 9833938